covidinnovations/covidinnovations/www/content/about/_index.md

 ---

 **Q: Is this GDPR Compliant?
-Can i remove the data if i wish so?**
+Can I remove the data if i wish so?**

 A: The data is being shared only with your own consent.
-It will be removed from our servers upon requet or 6 months after entry.
-You can contact us through the contact form or at contact@covidinnovations.org. (edited)
+It will be removed from our servers upon request or 6 months after entry.
+You can contact us through the contact form or at contact@covidinnovations.org.